Since

 traumas and torture survived by five million tribal people who live in

-during the 36-year US instigated Civil War.
-The United Nations
+during the 36-year US instigated Civil War and how that dribbles out

 negotiated a Peace Accord signed in 1996.
-But immense forensic
+But an immense forensic

-investigations are needed to determine the depth of the grave harm
+investigatory need exists to determine the grave harm

 forced

-upon the survivors so they may be reported.
-Research for a book titled:
+upon the survivors.
+Each needs reporting.
+Research for a book titled: Surviving

 Trauma in Guatemala: Peace Accords Challenges